qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/intro.rst

 This code will run before QGIS initialization is complete.
-This method is very useful for cleaning sys.path, which may have undesireable paths, or for isolating/loading the initial environ without requiring a virtual environment, e.g. homebrew or MacPorts installs on Mac.
+This method is very useful for cleaning sys.path, which may have undesireable paths, or for isolating/loading the initial environment without requiring a virtual environment, e.g. homebrew or MacPorts installs on Mac.

 .. index::